GerritCodeReview/gerrit/Documentation/dev-readme.txt

 To use the Eclipse IDE for development, please see link:dev-eclipse.html[Eclipse Setup].

-For details on how to configure the Eclipse workspace with Buck, refer to: link:dev-buck.html#eclipse[Eclipse integration with Buck].
+For details on how to configure the Eclipse workspace with Bazel, refer to: link:dev-bazel.html#eclipse[Eclipse integration with Bazel].

 == Configuring IntelliJ IDEA